 An Obstacle for Some Parents

-There is an obstacle that prevents some parents from better protecting their children from sexual abuse.
+There is an obstacle that prevents some parents from better protecting their kids from sexual abuse.
 Ironically, that obstacle is the fear of ruining a child’s innocence by teaching them about sex.
 But when we refrain from talking to our kids about sex we are not protecting them, we are putting them in danger.

 I am speaking from personal experience.
 I am one of the 1 out of 6 men who were sexually abused as boys.
 My abuse started at five years old and continued until I was fourteen.
 The following are the things that could have prevented the abuse I lived through.